c1hucktay4lors/Underscore/README.md

 Run `underscore run --help` for the full set of options (thresholds, fade times, ducking levels, telemetry port, etc.).
 Ctrl-C stops it and restores your volume.

+### Suspending ducking on the fly
+---

+Sometimes you just want the music at full volume — a favorite track, a quiet stretch, a cutscene you'd rather hear scored.
+Underscore has an override toggle that holds the music up and ignores speech until you turn it back off.

+- **GUI:** the **Suspend ducking** button, or the tray entry.
+- **Any setup:** `underscore toggle` flips it on a running instance.

+For a real "hit a key mid-race" override, bind a keyboard shortcut to that command.
+On KDE: **System Settings → Keyboard → Shortcuts → Add New → Command**, set the command to `underscore toggle`, and assign a key.
+Works with both the CLI and the GUI.

+> Why a command rather than Underscore grabbing the key itself?
+On Wayland, apps
+> can't capture global hotkeys by design — the compositor owns them.
+So the
+> desktop owns the key and `underscore toggle` just signals the running process,
+> which works on both Wayland and X11.

 ## Menu policies

 `--menu-policy` controls how menus and pauses are handled: